 $139

-Surf rentals and classes in Hilo
+Surf Lessons and Rentals in Hilo

 If you are not the only one out in the water please remember that you are a guest and show the proper respect to people that think of the break as their own local spot.
 Following surf etiquette is a good place to start and when in doubt, let the wave for the other person.